Skip to main content

 Chinese language proficiency is cumulative — students who build reading habits and writing practice from Secondary 1 are significantly better positioned than those who attempt to cram vocabulary and essay techniques in Secondary 4.

-- Secondary 3 — Exam technique focus: For Higher Chinese students, the Sec 3 O-Level exam is approaching.
+• Secondary 3 — Exam technique focus: For Higher Chinese students, the standard Chinese (CL) O-Level paper at the end of Sec 3 is the checkpoint before the Sec 4 HCL exam.
 For standard Chinese students, Sec 3 is when systematic essay practice, comprehension technique, and oral preparation should intensify.
 Practise full papers under timed conditions.
 Build an essay example bank organised by topic

-At Ancourage Academy, our secondary Chinese classes use the ESB methodology with small groups of 3-6 students.
+At Ancourage Academy, our small-group secondary Chinese tuition classes use the ESB methodology with small groups of 3-6 students.
 Chinese benefits particularly from the discussion-based approach — structured oral practice with peers directly improves the 40-mark oral component.
-Book a $18 trial class for an assessment of your child's current level and specific areas for improvement, or WhatsApp us with any questions.
+For more O-Level / SEC and Higher Chinese guides, browse the Chinese article hub.
+Book a trial class (usually $18) for an assessment of your child's current level and specific areas for improvement, or WhatsApp us with any questions.

 Common Questions About O-Level Chinese